AurMad/STOCfree/README.md

 ![](README_files/figure-gfm/unnamed-chunk-21-1.png)<!-- -->

-When the function is used to evaluate several candidate variables, all these variables can be incldued in a multivariate logistic model.
+When the function is used to evaluate several candidate variables, all these variables can be included in a multivariate logistic model.
 For this, we create a dataset with the different variables of interest.

 -   Model outcome